ashcoffee7/ashroice/README.md

 - 👋 Hi, I’m @ashcoffee!
-- 👀 I’m interested in leveraging cheminformatics, NLP, and deep learning for improving mental health treatment and bridging health inequities.
+- 👀 I’m interested in leveraging my knowledge of software engineering to better our world, democratizing health and technology.
-- 🌱 I’m currently learning how to build deep generative networks for dru design.
+- 🌱 I’m currently learning how to debias generative machine learning models applied for health.
-- 💞️ I’m looking to collaborate on technologies to improve mental health treatment access or drug discovery.
+- 💞️ I’m looking to collaborate on using technology to promote health equity or developing generative AI software.

 <!---
 ashroice/ashroice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.